awillats/brian_delayed_gaussian/README.md

 ## Indexing conventions (for cylindrical history buffer)
 - [time x neuron] index
-  - comes from Morrison et al. 2007 via Vectorized Algos.
+  - comes from Morrison et al. 2007 via "Vectorized Algos." paper
   - consistent with dataframe view
   - `np.concatenate([ G.v[:] for G in all_groups ])` returns a row-vector
 - [neuron x time]
   - marcel and RTH's solutions both use this
   - allows current state to be inserted as a column
   - consistent with plotting time on x-axis

 ---
 ## Advanced features
 - [x] generalize beyond two populations